monome/docs/norns/maiden.md

 ![](image/maiden-installed.png)

-Each entry has two actions: **UPDATE** and **REMOVE**.
+Each entry has two actions: **update** and **remove**.

-If you choose to update a project that currently lives on your norns, please note that local modifications you have made will be overwritten.
+If you choose to update a project which you downloaded through maiden, please note that local modifications you have made will be overwritten.
 If you wish to retain multiple versions of a project, please reference the [SFTP](../sftp/) guide.

 Once you update a project through the PROJECT MANAGER, you'll see a commit number listed on the right of the project's tile (like *34d225b*).
 Click a project's commit number to be brought to the project's GitHub page, where you can learn more about the project and verify that the version you have is the latest.